 Who we are...

-The Counseling Center is committed to providing professional and confidential services to our University Community for growth, development, health, and empowerment in life and academics.
-We also serve as a resource to students seeking help for a friend, and for faculty and staff seeking information on how to refer a student for assistance.
+Counseling Services is committed to providing professional and confidential mental health and wellness services to our University Community.
+We also serve as a resource to students seeking help for a friend, and for faculty and staff seeking information on how to help students in distress find mental health services and support.

 Lisa Spatafore, PsyD